ridale/vmdk/README.md

 vmdk
 ====

-recreate a vmdk descriptor file from sparse files and the vmware.log
+Recreate parts of a vmdk descriptor file from sparse files and the vmware.log

 This program helps get the information needed to recreate a lost vmdk descriptor file for vmware fusion on a mac.